and04884/eric-knowledge-base-exercise/content/index.md

 ---
-title: Template for Knowledge Base Docs Websites
+title: Exercise 06 Your First Content and Commit
 ---
 ## The index page

 This is the index page (`content/index.md`) of your knowledge base docs.
 It serves as the home page for your website.
+This page is part of exercise 06 demonstrating how to make content and comm

 ## Editing pages